 Deene and Deenethorpe are both small villages in East Northamptonshire.
 Deene has a village hall and notable buildings include the redundant St Peter’s Church, and the manor of Deene Park.
 The village of Deene lies to the North-West of the A43 and Deenethorpe lies to the South-East of the A43.

-Deene and Deenethorpe Parish Council meets 6 times a year usually on a Monday evening.
+There are 7 members of Deene and Deenethorpe Parish Council who meet 6 times a year usually on a Monday evening.
 May, July, September, November, January and March.
-There are currently 3 Parish Councillors from Deene and 3 Parish Councillors from Deenethorpe.

 To report any Highway Issues Fix my Street

 To report any Fly Tipping

 The next full Council Meeting is due to take place on Monday 18th October 2021 starting at 7:00p.m, in Deene Village Hall.
 The Agenda is now available.
 The draft minutes from the Full Council Meeting held on Monday 19th July 2021 are now available.

 Newsletter from Cllr Jason Smithers.
 Leader of North Northamptonshire Council

 East Northants Council launches new way to report fly tipping